minprog/programming-1/40 Understanding/10 Hardware/10 problem set.md

 4. More exploring!
 Dora would be proud.
 Now, take a look at the various ports on your computer.
 If on a laptop, your ports are probably located around the perimeter of the bottom half of your computer.
 If on a desktop, ports are probably located in the back of the tower, and perhaps a few can be found on the front.
-For each of your computer’s ports, give us a picture or sketch as well as a description of what the port is called and what can plug into it.
+For each of your computer's ports, give us a picture or sketch as well as a description of what the port is called and what can plug into it.

 ## 3. Power Shopping
 5. Your dad just came home with a brand new printer from Better Buy, but unfortunately, it looks like it came only with a power cable!
-From what you can see, there’s no way of connecting the printer to his computer.
+From what you can see, there's no way of connecting the printer to his computer.
 How exactly would you figure out what he needs to purchase in order to use his new printer?
 Suggest what you think he needs to buy, explaining your thought process.
 Be specific.

 6. I just purchased a new computer monitor with only a DVI port.
 Sadly, my laptop only has a slot for an HDMI cable.
 Am I out of luck?
 Why or why not?
-My sister’s laptop, on the other hand, has a slot for a VGA cable, should I just give the monitor to her?
+My sister's laptop, on the other hand, has a slot for a VGA cable, should I just give the monitor to her?
 Why or why not?

 7. So, should you spend $250 on an HDMI cable?
 Why or why not?